pedro-moreira-ibm/bob-ppi-workshop/flight400-demo-main/README.md

 | Save | Only if an error requires a reviewed correction |
 | Compile | Yes, only `FLIGHTS`, `FLIGHTSZ`, `FRS021DF`, and `FRS021` |

-5. Proceed when all four objects compile successfully, or Bob stops at the first failure and reports it.

-6. ⚠️ **Note:** If another program such as `FRS003`, `FRS413`, or `BFLGHT` is also affected, record it as follow-up work.
-Do not update or compile it during the Bobathon or leave it as an item at the end.
+5. ⚠️ **Note:** If another program such as `FRS003`, `FRS413`, or `BFLGHT` is also affected, record it as follow-up work.
+Do not update or compile it during the workshop or leave it as an item at the end.

 ### 3.7.
 Validate the result